ProjectNeura/LEADS/README.md

 - `duplicate` marks that a similar issue has been raised
 - `enhancement` proposes a new feature or request
 - `help wanted` means that extra attention is needed to this issue
-- `invalid` marks that the issue is in valid format
+- `invalid` marks that the issue is in a valid format
 - `question` requests further information
 - `report` starts a periodic report discussion
 - `todo` creates a new task